MUSHTAQAHMADSADAT/Domain-to-IP-Resolver/README.md

 # Domain-to-IP-Resolver
-The repository includes two Ip resolving tools which relover a domin to single or multiple Ips.
+The repository includes two Ip resolving tools for resolving domains to Ip address(es).